The UKGC Quick Setup guide

 Your PC is pretty unique meaning its packaging is pretty unique too.
 You may need to send us your PC in the future for upgrades or repairs so it is important that you retain your packaging as "off the shelf" packaging is usually not good enough to transport a custom PC.

 Depending on the system you ordered your PC may come with a notice affixed to the side of your PC instructing you to activate your warranty with us.
 Generally speaking higher end systems with physically large graphics cards or processor coolers will be subject to this procedure but this will be clarified once you unbox your system as there will be said notice affixed to the side of the PC which you couldn’t miss if you tried.
 Failing to follow this procedure correctly will invalidate your warranty so it is important that you take the time to read those instructions carefully.
 For further information please read here.
+In addition you can also view a summery video below;

 Most of the time, connecting your custom PC up is a walk in the park but there are common mistakes made, these pointers should help;